Jökulsárlón – The Glacier Lake

 Jökulsárlón video

-Many of our CamperStories competitors have gone there and shot some absolutely stunning photos and videos.
+Many of our CamperStories competitors have visited the Glacier lake and shot some absolutely stunning photos and videos.
 We wanted to showcase their work by putting together this video you see below.
 Also, all the pictures in this blog are all from CamperStories entries and we bow and thank you all.
 We hope you will enjoy the video and continue to send us your entries.
 Who knows, maybe you will be the one winning a full refund of your camper van rental? 🙂

 Happy Camping! #WohoCamper